Explik/StructuralTestTools/README.md

 ## Overall Process
 <img src="Docs/Assets/OverallProcess.png" alt="drawing" width="450"/>
-Structural TestTools rewrites syntax trees representing the original unit tests according to type information about the user-implemented types and a configuration object.
-This rewriting process has the following steps:
+The tool rewrites syntax trees representing the the original unit tests through type substitution.
+The rewritting process can be devided into the following steps:
 <br></br>

 1. Translating type with <code>ITypeTranslator</code>